as-syariahbordir/wordpress-heroku/README.md

 # [WordPress](https://wordpress.org/) on [Heroku](http://heroku.com)

 Project Information:
-Wordpress can be hosting at heroku cost 0$ a month, included WooCommerce inside.
+Wordpress can be hosting at heroku.
+Expand cost 0$ a month, included WooCommerce inside.

 ## Changelog